Larry P. Assessments and Related Issues FAQ

 Is it OK to assess a 4-year-old African American girl who has Down’s Syndrome using the Ordinal Scales of Developmental – Cognition?

 The Southern California Ordinal Scales were specifically designed in the 1970’s (by the Diagnostic Center, Southern California-CA Department of Education aka DCS) in response to Larry P. as an alternate method of assessment.
-There is no problem using this tool, other than the fact that the stages are very wide, and that ZPD (Zone of Proximal Development) was not considered when it was created.
+The only concern is that the developmental stages span wide age ranges, and that ZPD (Zone of Proximal Development) was not considered when it was created.
 Mention any profile inconsistencies and mention ZPD, and have parents observe.
 This way you can get feedback if the child could do the task with more familiar items and talk about the fact that performance may be inconsistent.
 Add that one of the goals the IEP team is to work on is generalization of the task in question as it applies to academic skills.
+Again, it was developed in response to Larry P. which dealt specifically with EMR student, what today would be identified as ID.

 Is the CAS-2 an option for a TRI evaluation of an African American student?

-Download the CDE Larry P memo form letter.
-If you get dinged (and you probably won’t), just cite the part about, “There should be no “on-the-spot” judgements [sic] that result in finding districts out of compliance for using tests that are not listed.”
+Given that these tools are not part of the Larry P. banned list.
+If a district were to use them, they may wish to download the CDE Larry P memo form letter.
+If needed, cite the part about, “There should be no “on-the-spot” judgements [sic] that result in finding districts out of compliance for using tests that are not listed.”
 The CAS-2 is not on any list.

-To protect yourself further, if using the discrepancy model, any number you put in the formula to calculate the discrepancy is a de facto intelligence or ability score.
-If you are stuck in a discrepancy model district then skip to part 3 of 3030 (b)(10)(B) aka the team decision.
+In addition if your LEA only uses the discrepancy model, be aware that any number you put in the formula to calculate the discrepancy is a de facto intelligence or ability score.
+If you are required to use the discrepancy model be advised you are still able to use part 3 of 3030 (b)(10)(B) aka the team decision, in lieu of using this formula.

 - Data obtained from standardized assessment instruments;